-Mrs Karen Reynolds (Deputy Headteacher with responsibility for Inclusion) may also be contacted via the school office and is available Monday to Friday.
+Mrs Jackie Sandy (Assistant Headteacher with responsibility for Inclusion) may also be contacted via the school office and is available Monday to Friday.
+Miss Rebecca Terrett (Pastoral Assistant) and Mrs Clare Colvin (Pastoral Administrator) also support with elements of SEND.